holgerl/hilvl/CONTRIBUTING.md

 - Use a coding style similar to what is already used (naming, formatting, etc)
 - Use English for all text

-*note: ES6 is allowed, even though it is not used much at the moment*
+*note: The language level for the JavaScript is ES6*